Human Relations Award

 - Organization (Non-profit and for-profit)

-Nominations are taken in all categories throughout the year, the 2018 deadline is October 26, 2018.
-The nominations consist of a description of the nominee’s efforts and a few recommendations.
-Award winners recipients will be decided upon by a panel of volunteer judges.
+Nominations are taken in all categories throughout the year, the 2020 deadline is Oct.
+31, 2020.
+The nominations request a description of the nominee’s efforts and recommendations.
+Award recipients will be decided upon by a panel of volunteer judges.

 All awardees are invited to the Human Relations Award recognition ceremony, to be held in December.
 The event, is designed to celebrate the accomplishments of awardees.
 The awards will be presented by the City of Fort Collins Mayor.
 Other dignitaries invited include members of the City Council, and other top Fort Collins officials.